Fürth: Companies in Fürth

 The mail-order business Quelle, now merged with Karstadt to form KarstadtQuelle, was founded by Gustav Schickedanz on 26 October 1927.
 KarstadtQuelle Versicherungen, an insurance arm, was created in 1984.

 Grundig had its headquarters and a number of manufacturing plants in Fürth, from the time the company was founded until the middle of 2000.
 The former headquarters on Kurgartenstraße was converted into a technology park ("Uferstadt Fürth"), and it now accommodates Technikum Neue Materialien (research center into new materials), an institute of the Fraunhofer-Gesellschaft, Sellbytel (a call centre operation), Computec Media AG, and the Radio Museum.

-Siemens AG, based in Munich has several locations in Fürth.
+Siemens, based in Munich has several locations in Fürth.

 Uvex headquarters and a manufacturing unit are in Fürth.

 The toy manufacturers Simba Dickie Group (Simba, Dickie, BIG) and Bruder are based in Fürth.

 Education

 In Fürth, there are a total of 22 elementary schools.
 There are also 3 high schools (university-entrance level school) (gymnasia), in order of foundation: Hardenberg-Gymnasium (1833), Heinrich-Schliemann-Gymnasium (1896), and Helene-Lange-Gymnasium (1907).
 There are two "commercial" schools (Wirtschaftsschule/Realschule): the Hans Böckler School and the Leopold Ullstein School; there are also a number of vocational schools.

 The siting of Erlangen-Nuremberg University's Central Institute for New Materials and Process Technology in Fürth in 2004 makes Fürth a university town.
 Some practical training elements of the Erlangen university medical school are at Fürth municipal hospital.
 Wilhelm Löhe Hochschule für angewandte Wissenschaften is a private University of Applied Sciences for health care and welfare.